When you buy through our links, we may earn an affiliate commission. Learn more »

 Here are a few things that it can’t do:

 Hot Soups—You can use the Ninja CT680SS to puree ingredients, but it’s not designed for hot items.
 Never pour hot liquid into it.
-If you badly need this feature, that is something that the Ninja Foodi blender can offer.
+If you badly need this feature, that is something that a cooking blender can offer.

 Turn Wheat into Flour—While you can knead your dough with the food processor, the blender itself doesn’t have the ability to pulverize dry grains.
 If you need a blender that also works as a grain mill, you might want to consider the Vitamix Explorian Series.